MaxHeadroom68/ED-Sell1/README.md

   and click ["add Python to environment variables"](./docs/images/Python_Setup_2.png) in Advanced Options
 - The package `discord-webhook` installed.
 In a CMD window, type `py -m pip install discord-webhook`
 - A Discord server.
 Maybe you want to create your own server (for free): https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server
 - A channel.
-You might want to create a one named #sell1, and set up notifications so that you get an alert for every message.
+You might want to create one named #sell1, and set up notifications so that you get an alert for every message.
   Or you could ping your userID explicitly, an option selectable with a checkbox as described below.
 - A webhook URL for the channel where you want messages to appear: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 - If you want messages to ping you, your Discord user ID.
 Send `\@yourusername` on Discord, it'll show `@somenumbers` and you only want to use the numbers for your `userID`.